jkimthu/sixpack-abs/README.md

 55. quantify time to stabilization and stabilized gr value for downshifts 		%

 70. growth rate vs time for individual xys from a given condition, one expt
+71. growth rate vs time for sensitivity analysis using 2018-02-01 				% supp